Kareem Hunt Loses Under Armour Endorsement Amid Hotel Assault Controversy

 Under Armour has announced that it is terminating its endorsement deal with beleaguered NFL star Kareem Hunt.

 UA reportedly made its decision known via a statement issued to the Baltimore Business Journal early Saturday, December 1.
 In short, the sports apparel company told BBJ that it has “parted ways” with the 2017 PFWA Rookie of the Year.
-Under Armour’s decision comes on the heels of the controversy that has swelled since video surfaced to show Hunt assaulting a woman in the lobby of a Cleveland hotel earlier this year.
+Under Armour’s decision comes on the heels of the controversy that has swelled since video surfaced showing Hunt assaulting a woman in the lobby of a Cleveland hotel earlier this year.

 The recording in question shows Hunt and the woman being kept apart by a group of friends as they argue and attempt to approach one another for a confrontation.
 At one point, the 19-year-old woman slaps Hunt in retaliation of him pushing her away.
 Seconds later, Hunt shoves a man standing between them into the woman, sending her to the floor.
 He then manages to break free from restraint and gets close enough to kick her while she is down.